cavalown/PyETL_Class/00README.md

 # PyETL_Class

-1. Basic: urlib_request / requests / bs4_Beautiful / find(All) / select(_one) /
+01. Basic: urlib_request / requests / bs4_Beautiful / find(All) / select(_one) /
-2. all real article title and url : for + select/findAll
+02. all real article title and url : for + select/findAll
-3. cookie
+03. cookie
-4. exceptions
+04. exceptions
-5. recursive: many pages
+05. recursive: many pages
-6. recursive: all pages
+06. recursive: all pages
+07. article content
+08. all article content